The $12,600 Hiding in Your Bank Statement

 Step 2: Score each tool.
 For every subscription, answer one question: when was the last time someone on the team used this tool for real work?
 Score it:

 Step 3: Map the overlaps.
-List every tool by function: project management, communication, file storage, CRM, email marketing, accounting, design, analytics.
+List every tool by function: PMS, booking platform, communication, file storage, email marketing, review management, accounting, analytics.
 If you have two or more tools in any category, you have redundancy.
 Pick the one with the most adoption and consolidate.

 Step 4: Audit the tiers.
 For every tool you’re keeping, check your current plan against your actual usage.
 How many seats are you paying for versus how many people log in?
 How much storage are you using versus your allocation?
 How many of the premium features do you actually touch?
 Downgrading tiers is free money.